tobiaswuerth/rolling_embedding/README.md

 ## Building an App
 All the experiments worked more or less good but I felt like to actually get the best results I
 1. need way more data, and
-2. need a better way to interact with it to make it
+2. need a better way to interact with it

 I ended up with the following setup: